jqknono/iptables_debug_tool/readme.md

 Packet capture logs are a way to debug firewall rules, but when capturing packets, there are many useless ones.
 There are two ways to only capture specific packets: whitelist mode and blacklist mode.

 - Whitelist mode: Only captures packets that meet certain criteria.
 You need to construct the packets yourself, usually only needing to create SYN packets.
-However, before each test, be sure to use `connTRACE -F` to clear established connections.
+However, before each test, be sure to use `conntrack -F` to clear established connections.
 - Blacklist mode: First collect a period of inactivity logs and add the traffic from these logs to the ignore list.
 This ensures the purity of the logs during operations.

 **The method that captures the most complete packet path is the blacklist mode, but it's more complex to set up.** Modify the `black_apply_default_rule` function as needed.